The Chromebook Classroom Brings New Opportunities

 5. Invite someone interesting to speak to your class

-6. Encourage deeper learning by incorporating technology for more exciting presentation, storytelling, video making
+6. Encourage deeper learning by incorporating technology for a more exciting presentation, storytelling, video making

 7. Improve teacher-student-parent communication

 Communication between all parties interested in a student’s success is vital.
-Using cloud based collaborative tools eliminates the chance of losing or forgetting home assignments at the same time allows teacher easily share any content with students and parents.
+Using cloud-based collaborative learning tools eliminates the chance of losing or forgetting home assignments at the same time and allows teachers easily share any content with students and parents.
 This is both an easy and environmentally friendly solution, as no paper will be used.
-As Google Docs can be used for working on written assignments, Trello can be used for distributing team work or managing student’s workload, and Animatron for creating and sharing animated video and presentations.
-Which leads us to yet another way of using Chromebook.
+As Google Docs can be used for working on written assignments, Trello can be used for distributing teamwork or managing students’ workload, and Animatron for creating and sharing animated video and presentations.
+This leads us to yet another way of using Chromebook.

 8. Collaborate on a class video and create lasting memories

-Here is an example of student voice telling the world about her life experience:
+Here is an example of a student voice telling the world about her life experience: